A Natural Diet To Support Renal Function

 lack of energy

 poor body condition

 How long quality of life can be maintained when kidney disease has been diagnosed depends on:

 the cause of the damage (where this is a rapidly growing cancer for example, renal function is likely to deteriorate much more rapidly than when the underlying cause is poor blood flow as a result of heart disease)

-how far the disease has progressed when the diagnosis is made (creatinine only rises when approximately 75% of kidney function is lost, whereas SDMA increases with as little as 25% kidney function loss)
+how far the disease has progressed when the diagnosis is made (creatinine only rises when approximately 75% of kidney function is lost, whereas for SDMA this figure is around 25%)

 the presence of other diseases in the body (conditions affecting the immune system for example, can seriously hinder the body's natural healing processes, which are important for renal tissue repair.
 IBD and other digestive disturbances can interfere with the assimilation of nutrients from the diet, which are important for supporting renal health.)

 In general, the earlier the diagnosis, the less severe the underlying cause and the smaller the amount of kidney damage there is, the better the outlook for prolonging quality of life.

 It is important that the cause of kidney disease be treated if possible.
 This typically involves veterinary investigations of various kinds, plus a range of blood tests to determine the reason so that the most appropriate medication can be provided.